betaglot/plantabeta/docs/guide/What/WhatPutPlant.md

 - "Guide.What.WhatElement"
 - "Guide.What.WhatElement.ElementName.Affix"
 - "Guide.What.WhatElement.Euclid"
-- "Guide.What.WhatPut(Plant)"
+- "Guide.What.WhatPlantaBeta"
-- "Guide.What.WhatPut(Plant).PlanterQuestion"
+- "Guide.What.WhatPlantaBeta.PlanterQuestion"
-- "Guide.What.WhatPut(Plant).Product"
+- "Guide.What.WhatPlantaBeta.Product"
-- "Guide.What.WhatPut(Plant).Service"
+- "Guide.What.WhatPlantaBeta.Service"

 :::